• Skip to primary navigation

 • Contact

-MICHIGAN DESIGN PRIZE 2025 CHALLENGE: Inclusive Sports Equipment
+MICHIGAN DESIGN PRIZE 2026 CHALLENGE: FURNITURE

 Competition Information & Application

-Submission Deadline: February 21, 2025
+Submission Deadline: February 20, 2026

 Students determine the level of “finish” of their conceptual entry.
 A prototype is not required for submission.
 Two-dimensional visualization, images of prototypes, or a combination are acceptable and encouraged.